 You will need: A light plastic ball, a bucket or basket

-How to: This is a great activity to benefit the motor skills of your 18-month-old.
+How to: This is a great activity to develop the motor skills of your 18-month-old.
 Draw a line on the floor with chalk and make the toddler stand behind it.
-Place the bucket about three feet away and ask him to throw the ball, overhand, into the bucket.
-Repeat the activity regularly, and once your baby achieves a certain skill, increase the distance between him and the bucket.
+Place the bucket about three feet away and ask them to throw the ball, overhand, into the bucket.
+Repeat the activity regularly, and once your baby achieves a certain skill, increase the distance between them and the bucket.

 Skills developed: Gross motor skills, judgment of distance